 Bond funds from passage of the February 2019 bond issue are being used to enhance student and staff safety.

-Over the summer of 2019, access control entries will soon be installed, requiring students and staff to gain entry to buildings through several high traffic entrances and exits, using individual ID badges issued to them by the district.
-All secondary students grades 6th-12th and all staff will be required to visibly display the new school-issued ID badge while school is in session.
+Over the summer of 2019, access control entries were installed, requiring students and staff to gain entry to buildings through several high traffic entrances and exits, using individual ID badges issued to them by the district.
+All secondary students grades 6th-12th and all staff are required to visibly display the new school-issued ID badge while school is in session.
 This is necessary for several reasons.
 First, the badges will allow administrators to quickly identify students and distinguish visitors in school buildings.
 Second, the badges will allow students and staff to enter through designated doors at sites that have access control.

 Frequently Asked Questions:

 When will I get my access control badge?

 Students and staff will be given an access control badge with their latest yearbook photo printed on the card, a school-provided lanyard and a plastic sleeve.
 Students will receive their badges at schedule pickup in August; staff will receive their badges during the professional development days held at the beginning of the school year.
 Students new to the district will receive their badges at their time of enrollment.

 Will I need my badge every day?

 Yes, secondary students and staff are expected to wear their lanyard and badge each day school is in session.